jbkieffer/data-cleaning/cleaning-or.md

 When you launch OpenRefine, a command line window will open first, followed by a new tab or window in your default browser.
 Ignore the command line window; you will work in the browser.
 OpenRefine does not require an internet connection and is not running in the cloud.
 It is using your browser as its user interface.

-See the [OpenRefine Documentation](https://docs.openrefine.org/manual/running) for help with running OpenRefine.
+See the OpenRefine Documentation for detailed help with [installing or upgrading OpenRefine](https://docs.openrefine.org/manual/installing#installing-or-upgrading) or with [running OpenRefine](https://docs.openrefine.org/manual/running).

 ---